Overview

-The Department of Biomedical Engineering offers a 4 Year B.E Biomedical Engineering Programme which is affiliated to Anna University.
-Biomedical Engineering is the application of Engineering Principles and design concepts to medicine for human healthcare in terms of Diagnosis, Monitoring and Therapy.
-Biomedical Engineering involves the study and application of engineering processes for Diagnosis and Therapy.
-It is a rapidly changing interdisciplinary domain, in which each branch of Engineering interacts with a number of other disciplines to yield a fundamental understanding of health maintenance processes and improved diagnosis, optimal interventional, prosthesis and organ assist systems, health care systems performance and econometrics.
+The Department of Biomedical Engineering was established in the year 2018 and offers a 4 year B.E.
+Biomedical Engineering Programme that is affiliated to Anna University.
+The branch involves the study and application of engineering processes for diagnosis, monitoring, and therapy in human healthcare.
+Biomedical Engineering is a rapidly changing interdisciplinary domain in which each branch of engineering interacts with a number of other disciplines to yield a fundamental understanding and design of healthcare processes and systems, improved diagnostics, optimal intervention, prosthetic organ assist systems, rehabilitation of disabled patients, and econometrics.

 Programmes